Story by Fabiana

 Facing Cancer and Surgical Decisions

 When I woke up, the news was good: the surgery was conservative.
 I feel relieved.
 After a few days of hospitalization, the doctors will discharge me, and I will start chemotherapy.
 But I’m confused.
 I want to avoid it.
-I read everything on the subject, but in the end, I decided to follow the chemotherapy treatment and tests, also so as not to blame myself for not having done everything necessary to get out of this HPV experience.
+I read everything on the subject, but in the end, I decided to follow the chemotherapy treatment, also so as not to blame myself for not having done everything necessary to get out of this experience.

 Life Post-Surgery and Recurrence